Voltaire: Hinduism

 In 1760, Voltaire received the book Ezourvedam for learning the "true meaning" of the Hindu Vedas.
 However, by 1761, Voltaire treated Ezourvedam to be a mere commentary on the Vedas.

 Voltaire, a supporter of animal rights and a vegetarian, used the antiquity of Hinduism to land what he saw as a devastating blow to the Bible's claims and acknowledged that the Hindus' treatment of animals showed a shaming alternative to the immorality of European imperialists.

+In the 18th century, he wrote:

+I am convinced that everything has come down to us from the banks of the Ganges, – astronomy, astrology, metempsychosis, etc...
+It is very important to note that some 2,500 years ago at the least Pythagoras went from Samos to the Ganges to learn geometry...But he would certainly not have undertaken such a strange journey had the reputation of the Indians' science not been long established in Europe.

+He regarded Hindus as "a peaceful and innocent people, equally incapable of hurting others or of defending themselves."

 Voltaire received another text, Cormovedam, which he regarded as a summary of opinions and rites found in the Vedas.
 He cited this text mainly for showing how the Brahmins and the Vedas had degenerated.
 He described it thus in 1761: "[T]heir [i.e., the Brahmins'] ritual, is a bunch of superstitious ceremonies that make anybody who is not born on the banks of the Ganges or Indus laugh—or rather, anyone who, not being a philosophe, is surprised about the stupidities of other peoples and not amazed at those of his own country".